Home » Personal property not included

 Dear Phyllis,

-I recently bought a home, and my real estate agent assured me the washer, dryer, and refrigerator were included.
-The Zillow listing confirmed they were part of the sale.
+I recently bought a home, and my real estate agent assured me that the washer, dryer, and refrigerator were included in the sale.
+The Zillow listing also stated that the appliances were included.
 During the final walkthrough, I saw them in place.
-But when I moved in, they were gone.
-Shocked, I contacted the seller’s agent, who said the seller took them because my agent failed to include them in the contract.
+However, when I moved in, the seller had removed them.
+Shocked, I contacted the seller’s agent, who told me the seller took the appliances because my agent failed to include them in the contract.

-If I had known these appliances weren’t included, I might have made a lower offer to account for my additional expense.
-Or, at the very least, I would have arranged to purchase replacements ahead of time.
-Instead, I moved in without these appliances and had to wait weeks for new ones to be delivered, which made settling into my new home much harder than it should have been.
-Do I have any leverage to address this with the seller or my agent?
+Had I known the appliances were not included, I might have submitted a lower offer to offset the added expense.
+At the very least, I would have purchased replacement appliances before moving in.
+Instead, I moved into the home without them and then waited weeks for delivery, which made settling into my new home far more difficult than necessary.
+Do I have any leverage with the seller or my agent to address this issue?

 JJ